hunterWang/LRTHW/README.md

 # LRTHW
-try to practice exercise in Learn Ruby The Hard Way
+try&hope to practice&learn RoR in Hard Way